I’m getting towards the end of my four month, hand luggage only trip.

 Think about it — how quickly could you fish out a pair of earplugs from your luggage if, say, a crying baby is next to you on a flight or a train?

 Some of you may do this already, so apologies if I’m late to the party on this.

-But this has made travelling so much easier on this trip – if I need to find any of these items I instantly know which coloured kit to grab and find what I’m looking for in seconds.
+But this has made traveling so much easier on this trip – if I need to find any of these items I instantly know which colored kit to grab and find what I’m looking for in seconds.

 This is certainly the best use I have ever had for all those amenity kits I’ve been given on flights!

 Does anyone else already do this?
 What was your best packing tip of 2018?